 All over the UK, football fans are glued to their screens, watching the drama unfold in high definition.
-At Gibraltar Care Home, in Monmouth, it is no different.
+At our Monmouth Nursing Home, Gibraltar Nursing Home it is no different.
 They call their residents, Family Members, and in numerous lounges, they have TVs on, showing the World Cup matches.

 One of those Family Members is 80-year-old, George Jarvis, known as John to his friends.
 He is an ardent West Ham and England fan, and lives in care at the home and his long-term football memories are still strong.

 In 1949 he played for West Ham Boys after a scout noticed him kicking a ball around.
 When asked what position he played, George had said “All of them”